PLAN YOUR VISIT: PATRIOTS' DAY

 Patriots’ Day commemorates the Battle of Lexington on April 19, 1775.
 The Lexington Historical Society played an instrumental role in persuading the Massachusetts Legislature to proclaim Patriots’ Day an official Massachusetts holiday in 1894.
 Since 1969 this day has been observed on the third Monday in April.
 Events and reenactments occur all weekend long in Lexington and surrounding communities and along the historic battle road in the Minute Man National Park.
 Visit www.battleroad.org for more information.
 Please note that not every event takes place every year.

 Saturday, April 14th

 Lexington Historical Society sponsors two outstanding events this holiday weekend, and continues programming throughout the week.

-Join us for family-friendly activities for school vacation, featuring a town-wide scavenger hunt on Tuesday, our second annual children's reenactment of the Battle of Lexington on Wednesday, and an interactive trolley tour of Lexington's revolutionary story on thursday!
-Full event schedule
+Join us for family-friendly activities for school vacation, including our third annual children's reenactment of the Battle of Lexington!
+Full schedule to be posted.

 Lexington Patriots’ Day Events

 There are many town events in Lexington on Patriots' Day weekend.
 The following are some of the most popular, check out www.battleroad.org for a full listing.

 Tower Park Battle: A reenactment of the battles fought between Lexington and Concord is held at Tower Park in Lexington the Saturday before Patriots' Day.

 Battle Reenactment: This event recreates the historic skirmish in Lexington on the first day of the American Revolution.
 Following the ringing of the bell in the Old Belfry, members of the Lexington Minutemen gather on Lexington Green to await the column of British Regulars as they march into the town center.
 A shot rings out, the skirmish follows, and the British column marches on towards Concord leaving dead and wounded behind.